sderosiaux/golb/pages/2017-01-2x-htcbms-p3-circuit-breakers/index.md

 Vector(1337, 1337, 1337, 1337, 1337, 1337, 200, 1337, 1337, 1337
 ```

-We may wonder why can we find a `200` at the 7th position, because the circuit-breaker should be opened at the 3rd failures!?
+We may wonder why can we find a `200` at the 7th position, because the circuit-breaker should be opened at the 3rd failure!?

-It is because all the function calls were executed at the same time in the loop here; the circuit was still closed at this moment, because it didn't got any response yet.
-The async-ness makes it late.{.warn}
+All the function calls were executed at the same time in the loop here; the circuit was still closed at the call time, because no response was back yet.{.warn}

 We can simulate a _real-word_ simulation by reducing our request timeout and introducing some lag: